 Some of these websites, like Photoshelter, cater to photographers.
 This means that they have dedicated site options with their needs in mind.

-Here is a rundown of the important things to remember when making your own photography website.
+Here is a rundown of the important things to remember when making your photography website.

 So, what’s the right web hosting platform for your photography website?
-When choosing a web hosting platform, it’s important to select a company with fast performance and good security, as well as accessible customer service.
+When choosing a web hosting platform, it’s important to select a company with fast performance and good security.
+You also want accessible customer service.

-Wordpress is an extremely popular self-hosted web platform.
+WordPress is an extremely popular self-hosted web platform.
 It’s customizable and boasts great SEO.
-However, there are many companies that now offer web hosting, portfolio and resume templates, email and other tools in one package.
+However, many companies now offer one package of web hosting, portfolio and resume templates, email, and other tools.

-Be sure to research all your options and the pros and cons of each so that you can make the right choice for your photography website.
+Be sure to research all your options and the pros and cons of each to make the right choice for your photography website.

 If you choose WordPress, know that there are thousands of templates.
 Once you settle on one you really like, you can customize it to your exact specifications.
 However, you may choose to take a less techy route.